playcanvas/developer.playcanvas.com/content/en/user-manual/templates/index.md

 Also notice the different color of the label of the field that has been overridden.
 You can also see a more detailed list of all the overrides by clicking View Diff.
 See [Overrides Diff View][4] for more information.

-If you hover over the colored label of the overriden field you can view more details about that specific override:
+If you hover over the colored label of the overridden field you can view more details about that specific override:

 ![Override Hover][5]